-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Messaging apps tend to be some of our most-used applications, and as such, you want to make sure whichever service you choose has a functional and pleasing app to interact with.
 In the case of Telegram, that's exactly what you get.

 Your home page shows a list of all your ongoing conversations, and if you tap the search icon in the upper-right corner, you can easily look up chats, files, and contacts.
-All of your other settings are hidden in the hamburger menu, with this revealing a bunch of different options — ranging from starting a new group, viewing your call history, looking up saved messages, and more.
+All of your other settings are hidden in the hamburger menu, revealing a bunch of different options — ranging from starting a new group, viewing your call history, looking up saved messages, and more.

-I think Telegram could benefit from a bottom navigation bar to more-easily present some of these features, but after spending some time navigating through the app and seeing where everything is, it doesn't take too long to get comfortable with it.
+Telegram could benefit from a bottom navigation bar to more easily present some of these features.
+Still, after navigating through the app and seeing where everything is, it doesn't take too long to get comfortable.

 Signal

-Signal has a very similar UI compared to Telegram, which is to say it's very minimal and easy to navigate.
-Ongoing conversations are presented on your home screen, and if you need to look something up, there's a search function at the top of the screen.
+Signal has a very similar UI to Telegram, which is to say it's very minimal and easy to navigate.
+For example, ongoing conversations are presented on your home screen, and if you need to look something up, there's a search function at the top of the screen.

 Tapping the three dots next to the search tool reveals the rest of your options, allowing you to start a new group, mark messages as read, invite friends, or dive into your settings.
-I personally prefer the presentation of Telegram, but at the end of the day, both apps are effectively showing all of the same information.
+I prefer the presentation of Telegram, but both apps effectively show all of the same information at the end of the day.

-WhatsApp's interface also has a lot in common with Telegram and Signal, but of the three apps mentioned here, it definitely has the most going on with its home screens.
+WhatsApp's interface also has a lot in common with Telegram and Signal, but it has the most going on with its home screens of the three apps.

-The default page in WhatsApp shows all of your conversations, and if you need to do a quick search, you have that functionality at the top of the screen.
-Unlike Telegram and Signal, though, there's more you can do without having to open a hamburger or overflow menu.
+The default page in WhatsApp shows all of your conversations, and if you need to do a quick search, you have the search feature at the top of the screen.
+Unlike Telegram and Signal, though, you can do more without having to open a hamburger or overflow menu.

-To the left of the Chats page is a shortcut for quickly taking a photo or video, and once you've captured something, you can either post it to your Status or send it directly to one of your contacts.
+To the left of the Chats' page is a shortcut for quickly taking a photo or video, and once you've captured something, you can either post it to your Status or send it directly to one of your contacts.
 You'll also find two other pages to the right of your Chats, including dedicated pages for WhatsApp Status (aka stories) and your call history.

 To access the settings, create a new group, and more, you just need to tap the three dots in the upper-right corner to view the overflow menu.

-Best App Interface: Tie
+Best app interface: Tie

-Considering that design is such a subjective topic, we're going to call this one a tie.
-Telegram and Signal are both good picks if you want a messaging app with a super-clean interface, but for folks that would rather have something a bit more functional, WhatsApp may be a better fit.
+Considering that design is such a subjective topic, we will call this one a tie.
+Telegram and Signal are both excellent picks if you want a messaging app with a super-clean interface, but WhatsApp may be a better fit for folks who would rather have something a bit more functional.

 Customization